The Lost World (1925 film): Plot

 From a lost expedition to a plateau in the borders of Peru, Brazil and Colombia, Paula White brings the journal of her father, explorer Maple White, to the eccentric Professor Challenger in London.
 The journal features sketches of dinosaurs which is enough proof for Challenger to publicly announce that dinosaurs still walk the earth.
 Met with ridicule at an academic meeting at the Zoological Hall, Challenger reluctantly accepts a newspaper's offer to finance a mission to rescue Maple White.
 Professor Challenger, Paula White, sportsman Sir John Roxton, news reporter Edward Malone (who is a friend of Roxton and wishes to go on the expedition to impress his fiancée), a skeptical professor Summerlee, an Indian servant Zambo, and Challenger's butler Austin leave for the plateau.

 At their campsite at the base of the plateau, the explorers are shocked when a large rock falls, sent their way by an Apeman perched on top of an overhead ledge.
-As the crew look up to see their attacker, Challenger spies overhead a Pteranodon (mistakenly calling it a Pterodactyl) eating a young Toxodon alive which proves that the statements in Maple White's diary are true.
+As the crew look up to see their attacker, Challenger spies overhead a Pteranodon eating a young Toxodon which proves that the statements in Maple White's diary are true.
 Leaving Zambo and Austin at the camp, they cross a chasm onto the plateau by cutting down a tree and using it as a bridge, but it is knocked over by a Brontosaurus, leaving them trapped.

 The explorers witness various life-and-death struggles between the prehistoric beasts of the plateau.
-An Allosaurus attacks a Trachodon, and knocks it into a bog.
+An Allosaurus attacks an Trachodon, and knocks it into a bog.
 The Allosaurus then attacks, and is driven off by a Triceratops.
 Eventually, the Allosaurus makes its way to the campsite and attacks the exploration party.
 It is finally driven off by Ed who tosses a torch into its mouth.
 Convinced that the camp is not safe, Ed climbs a tree to look for a new location, but is attacked by the apeman.
 Roxton succeeds in shooting the apeman, but the creature is merely wounded and escapes before he can finish him off.
 Meanwhile, an Agathaumas is attacked by the Allosaurus, and gores it to death.
 Suddenly, a Tyrannosaurus attacks and kills the Agathaumas, along with an unfortunate Pteranodon.